MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Microsoft.PowerShell.Utility.md

 Imports language-specific data into scripts and functions based on the UI culture that is selected for the operating system.

 ### [Import-PowerShellDataFile](Import-PowerShellDataFile.md)
-Imports values from a .PSD1 file without invoking its contents
+Imports values from a .PSD1 file without invoking its contents.

 ### [Import-PSSession](Import-PSSession.md)
 Imports commands from another session into the current session.